 If you want to try a different method or there are still signs of the stain, these other methods work just as well:

-- Hairdryer: If you don’t want to use a hot iron on your carpet, you can use a hairdryer.
+- Hairdryer: You can use a hairdryer if you don’t want to use a hot iron on your carpet.
 Set the dryer at the hottest setting and carefully heat the wax.
 Keep the hairdryer at a safe distance, or it could overheat.
 Blot the wax with paper towels in intervals with the heat until the wax is gone.

 - Use a hot pot: It may be tricky to reach the wax if it’s in a spot far from an outlet.
 You can then heat a pot on the stove and apply it like the iron.
-This method is handy, but can be time-consuming, so try to stay patient.
+This method is handy but can be time-consuming, so stay patient.

 - Removing a stuck stain: If the wax left a colored stain that won’t go away, you could use a carpet cleaner after removing the wax.
 It may also help to use a small amount of household ammonia.
 But remember to keep the room ventilated and wear protective gear (2).

-- Refresh the carpet: Wax can sometimes leave a certain scent depending on the fragrance of the candle.
+- Refresh the carpet: Wax can sometimes leave a particular scent depending on the candle’s fragrance.
 You can remove this from the carpet by mixing 15 drops of essential oil with 16 ounces of baking soda.
 Sprinkle it on the carpet and leave for an hour or two — vacuum thoroughly and enjoy a refreshed rug.

-- Act fast: By acting quickly when you notice spilled wax, you can save yourself time and effort.
+- Act fast: You can save yourself time and effort by acting quickly when you notice spilled wax.
 The wax won’t have time to settle into the fibers, and any color will be easier to remove.